 Attending an information session will give you more information about the responsibilities of being a Seahawk Link.
 You will also gain valuable information about the application process.
+Information sessions for those interested in being a Seahawk Link for fall 2016 are:

 Step 1: Online Application